Trump Accuses China Of Trying To Meddle In The Midterm Elections

 According to the Financial Times, this past Sunday’s edition of the Iowa daily did feature a four-page section peppered with articles “paid for and prepared solely by China Daily, an official publication of the People’s Republic of China.”

-The timing of national security adviser John Bolton’s insistence, last month, that his office has been working to prevent “Chinese meddling” suggests that the administration had been keeping its eye on China prior to developments that have been taking shape in the days leading up to the midterms.
-This, in spite of the continual denial of involvement in any offense of its kind from the Chinese government.
+The timing of national security adviser John Bolton’s insistence, as of last month, that his office has been working to prevent “Chinese meddling” suggests that the administration had been keeping its eye on China prior to developments that have been taking shape in the days leading up to the midterms.
+The Chinese government has continually denied any involvement throughout.

-“We do not and will not interfere in any country’s domestic affairs,” foreign minister from Beijing, Wang Yi would say in response to Trump’s remarks on Wednesday.
+“We do not and will not interfere in any country’s domestic affairs,” foreign minister from Beijing — Wang Yi — would say in response to Trump’s remarks on Wednesday.
 “We refuse to accept any unwarranted accusations against China.”